European football struggles to find right balance

-ZURICH Cork City supporters will never forget the day that the Irish semi-professional side hosted Bayern Munich in a European tie at their tiny ground.
+ZURICH (Reuters) - Cork City supporters will never forget the day that the Irish semi-professional side hosted Bayern Munich in a European tie at their tiny ground.

 The game was preceded by a war of words in which Bayern midfielder Stefan Effenberg said that Cork's balding centre-forward Dave Barry "looks like my grandfather" and Barry retorted that the outspoken German "plays like my grandfather."